paul-schultz/project_euler/problems/05/smallest_multiple.md

     }
   }
 ```
 From over 25 to just 12 lines of code.
-While it is an improvement aesthetically, it did take my function much longer to execute, like 20 seconds longer to complete both test cases.
-However, what this function lacks in speed it has gained in utility because it can find the lowest multiple of any range of numbers, not just for 20.
+While the function has improved in aesthetics, it did take much longer to execute, like 20 seconds longer to complete both test cases.
+But this function has lost in performance it has gained in utility, because now it can find the lowest multiple of any range of numbers, not just for 20.
 So that is a decent tradeoff in my opinion.
 Plus taking the original function and thinking about how I can simplify it was a fun mental exercise.
 My final passing test cases look like this:
 ```
 test('The smallest multiple of 1 through 10 is 2520', () => {
     expect(smallestMultiple(10)).toBe(2520);